National Council of Applied Economic Research: Notable Scholars and Policy Makers

-The institution has been home to world-class scholars and policy-makers among its faculty and staff.
-The examples include Former Finance Secretary and Deputy Governor of Reserve Bank of India, Rakesh Mohan; Deputy Governor of Reserve Bank of India Subir Gokarn; Members of the Economic Council Advisory of the Prime Minister Rakesh Mohan, Suman Bery, and Poonam Gupta; Member of RBI’s Monetary Policy Committee Shashanka Bhide, NCAER’s faculty.
+Scholars and policy makers include Former Finance Secretary and Deputy Governor of Reserve Bank of India, Rakesh Mohan; Deputy Governor of Reserve Bank of India Subir Gokarn; Members of the Economic Council Advisory of the Prime Minister Rakesh Mohan, Suman Bery, and Poonam Gupta; Member of RBI’s Monetary Policy Committee Shashanka Bhide, NCAER’s faculty.
 Senior Faculty members of NCAER have been routinely involved in contributing to national and state-level policymaking through their direct participation in government nominated committees, commissions, and task forces.
 A few faculty members have also been senior newspaper editors and columnists.

-Policy Influence

-Since its inception NCAER has played an indispensable role with its rich data, evidence, economic analysis, and unique forums of discussion in the transformation of India from a stagnant economy in the 1950s into one of the world’s leading economies in the recent times.
-From gathering evidence through scientific general purpose surveys and panel surveys; estimating demand, supply, income, investment, savings; macro modelling and forecasting; micro impact of macro policies; trade, global and regional integration; agriculture and trade policy reforms; infrastructure; ICT and e-readiness; human development; housing land policy; employment and skilling; health and insurance; investor education and protection; and prestigious platforms and roundtables to discuss policy research: NCAER has done them all for policy making.
-NCAER has consistently deployed and favoured a multi -disciplinary approach to the solutions of economic problems through its research and outreach activities, which are rooted in the ethos of quality, rigor, and relevance.

 Research Areas

 NCAER’s research is organized around the following five thematic areas: